ReScience/ReScience-submission/article/article.md

-![**Simplified synaptic kinetics (dashed curve) for AMPA, NMDA, and GABA conductances closely reproduces the behavior of the original model (solid curve) in a wide range of spiking rates.** DC currents, simultaneous injected into the soma of a presynaptic excitatory and an inhibitory neuron for $500\,\mathrm{ms}$, lead to synaptic activation of the postsynaptic by the presynaptic neuron at rates of $4$, $14$, $22$ spikes/s (top to bottom) for AMPA and NMDA, and $14$, $36$, $52$ spikes/s for GABA channels.
+![**Simplified synaptic kinetics (dashed curve) for AMPA, NMDA, and GABA conductances closely reproduces the behavior of the original model (solid curve) in a wide range of spiking rates.** DC currents, simultaneously injected into the soma of a presynaptic excitatory and an inhibitory neuron for $500\,\mathrm{ms}$, lead to synaptic activation of the postsynaptic by the presynaptic neuron at rates of $4$, $14$, $22$ spikes/s (top to bottom) for AMPA and NMDA, and $14$, $36$, $52$ spikes/s for GABA channels.
 These synaptic activation rates span the range of excitatory and inhibitory neuronal firing rates observed during Up states in the model.
 Curves for the original model obtained with the help of a